sunbains/tidb-test-rig/docs/ARCHITECTURE.md

-# TiDB Multi-Connection Test Tool Architecture
+# TiDB Testing Framework Architecture

 ## Overview
-This project is a modular, extensible Rust tool for testing TiDB, database state, and import job monitoring.
+This project is a modular, extensible Rust tool for testing TiDB database functionality with Python plugin support.
 It supports both single and multiple concurrent connections, with a focus on clean state management, handler modularity, and robust error handling.

 ---